-Upgrading the Backing Postgres Database
+Upgrading the PEM Backend Postgres Database

-If you are updating both PEM components and the PEM backing database, you should perform PEM component updates (the server, agents and client) before updating the backing database.
+If you are updating both PEM components and the PEM backend database, you should perform PEM component updates (the server and Agent) before updating the backend database.
 For more information about updating PEM component software, see Upgrading a PEM Installation.

-The update process described in this section uses the pg_upgrade utility to migrate from one version of the backing server to a more recent version. pg_upgrade facilitates migration between any supported version of Postgres, and any subsequent release of Postgres that is supported on the same platform.
+The update process described in this section uses the pg_upgrade utility to migrate from one version of the backend server to a more recent version. pg_upgrade facilitates migration between any supported version of Postgres, and any subsequent release of Postgres that is supported on the same platform.

 pg_upgrade supports a transfer of data between servers of the same type.
-For example, you can use pg_upgrade to move data from a PostgreSQL 9.6 backing database to a PostgreSQL 10 backing database, but not to an Advanced Server 10 backing database.
-If you wish to migrate to a different type of backing database (i.e from a PostgreSQL server to Advanced Server), see Moving the Postgres Enterprise Manager Server.
+For example, you can use pg_upgrade to move data from a PostgreSQL 9.6 backend database to a PostgreSQL 10 backend database, but not to an Advanced Server 10 backend database.
+If you wish to migrate to a different type of backend database (i.e from a PostgreSQL server to Advanced Server), see Moving the Postgres Enterprise ManagerTM Server.